Every foundation has a clear mission.

 Every role inside a foundation carries a version of the same responsibility — ensuring that what the foundation does today doesn't quietly compromise what it can do tomorrow.
 This is what it looks like from the inside.

-Secretary General
+The Secretary General

 Every commitment made today shapes what the foundation can do tomorrow.
 As responsibilities grow across grant-making, investments and governance, maintaining a clear view of how everything connects becomes increasingly difficult.